anigemon/edp/all_posts.md

 ---
 layout: allposts
-title: All posts
+title: We wrote
-landing-title: 'All posts'
+landing-title: 'Read more about where and how we work'
 nav-menu: true
 description: null
 image: null